DRX-1877/figma-mcp-server/README.en.md

 }
 ```

-**Note:** Replace `/path/to/your/` with the actual path to your installation directory.
-If you used the installation scripts, the command should point to the `figma-mcp-env/bin/figma-mcp-server` executable.
+**Note:** If you used the installation scripts, the `figma-mcp-server` command is available globally, so you can use it directly without specifying the full path.

 ## Main Feature: Complete Node Data Extraction